Ashinaga Fully-funded Undergraduate Scholarships 2020 for Orphans from Sub-Saharan African Countries

 - For Lusophone Countries: 30th September 2019

 Eligible Field of Study: courses offered at candidate’s choice higher institution

 To be taken at (country): Higher institutions outside of Africa, in countries such as Japan, US, UK etc

-About Scholarship: Ashinaga presents the “Ashinaga Africa Initiative” aiming to provide higher education to 20 brilliant students from 19 Sub-Saharan countries each year, some of which are among the poorest in the world, and encourage them to become leading professionals in their own countries.
+About the Award: Ashinaga presents the “Ashinaga Africa Initiative” aiming to provide higher education to 20 brilliant students from Sub-Saharan African countries each year, some of which are among the poorest in the world, and encourage them to become leading professionals in their own countries.

 We search and screen for potential candidates: orphaned or bereaved students with academic potential but who cannot afford to apply to university.
 We provide them with a concentrated study camp for six months at Ashinaga’s facility, Kokorojuku, in Uganda and Senegal, where they are given dedicated support and assistance with their study of various subjects and languages, as they prepare to apply to highly ranked universities around the world.
 We also provide them with a full scholarship and living expenses for four years during their studies abroad.